mitchins/image2plug/README.md

 ```bash
 python workflow.py assets/example1/original.jpeg results --proof
 ```
+By default this extrudes detected shapes by **10 mm**.
+You can specify a custom height with `--extrude-height`.

 This runs straighten, detection, and outputs a proofing report (`results/proof_report.html`) along with all intermediate and final files.